zevenet/kube-nftlb/README.md

 service.kubernetes.io/kube-nftlb-load-balancer-mode: "stlsdnat"
 ```
 ### Configure Persistence
-We can configure the type of persistence is used in the configured farm.
-The options are:
+We can configure the type of persistence that is used on the configured farm.
+This can be configured in two ways.
+Via annotations and with the sessionAffinity field.

+Through annotations:
 - **srcip** Source IP, will assign the same backend for every incoming connection depending on the source IP address only
 - **srcport** Source Port, will assign the same backend for every incoming connection depending on the source port only.
 - **srcmac** Source MAC, With this option, the farm will assign the same backend for every incoming connection depending on link-layer MAC address of the packet.